Passing data to a component

 Much better!
 With couple of simple changes, we gained:

-React.FCis a generic type we got better type safety and IDE support,by destructuring the
+* understanding that the `React.FC` is a generic type we got better type safety and IDE support,